 Chocolate Cake Batter Milkshake

-Makes about 12 ounces, 1 large milkshake or 2 smaller portions
+Yield: about 12 ounces, serves 1 generously or 2 modestly

 1 cup milk

-1/2 cup boxed devil’s food cake chocolate cake mix* or boxed brownie mix
+1/2 cup boxed devil’s food cake chocolate cake mix (or another fave flavor or brownie mix)

 2 to 4+ tablespoons chocolate syrup, divided